mmaulwurff/zabor/Readme.md

 - Copy `zabor` alias from `keyconf.txt` if you want `zabor` console command to be available.
+- Copy `zr_zabor` cvar from `cvarinfo.txt` and change its prefix.

 ## Acknowledgments

 - Thanks to KeksDose for the concept of VM abort handler.
 - Thanks to Colerx for bug reports.
+- Thanks to Accensus for feature suggestions.